astampoulis/website-source/content/blog/simple-functional-language.md

 be used as a language prototyping tool.
 In this post I'll show how to get started with Makam and how to implement an interpreter and type checker for a small functional language using it.
-In later posts in this series we'll explore how to implement further language constructs like algebraic data-types, exceptions, etc., additions to the type system and compilation phases; and I'll go into more details about the fundamentals of Makam itself.
+In later posts in this series we'll explore how to implement further language constructs like algebraic data-types, exceptions, etc. We will also explore different type system features, as well as what the different compilation phases for this language would be; and I'll go into more details about the fundamentals of Makam itself.

 ## Installing Makam